ashaydave/PureData-Resource-Vault/README.md

 -

 ## PureData For Games

-Learn from the community with these helpful PureData tutorials:

 - [LibPd](https://github.com/LibPdIntegration/LibPdIntegration) - For integrating PureData into the Unity game engine.
 Only works for Windows.
 - [uPD](https://github.com/Magicolo/uPD) - A better LibPd?